waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Objective:** Retrieve the Old Amber from the Pewter Museum of Science.
 - **Status:** STUCK.
 The path at (13, 5) remains blocked by a Scientist.
 - **Failed Hypotheses (Manual & Agent - Exhaustive List):**
-    - **Sequence (Misinterpreted as a solution):** The sequence of (1.
-Lead with fossil, talk to Old Man -> 2.
-Talk to Scientist (2F) -> 3.
-Interact with Space Shuttle -> 4.
-Interact with Kabutops Fossil) was previously thought to be the solution based on a misinterpretation of event summaries.
-The game state confirms the Scientist at (13, 5) did NOT move.
-This sequence is confirmed to be a **FAILURE**.
-    - Spoke to the 'Old Man' (2, 5) after the initial puzzle sequence.
-(Result: 'magnificent fossil!')
-    - Interact with 'AerodactylFossil' (3, 4), then spoke to the 'Old Man' (2, 5).
-(Result: 'magnificent fossil!')
-    - Interact with 'KabutopsFossil' (3, 7), then 'AerodactylFossil' (3, 4), then spoke to the 'Old Man' (2, 5).
-(Result: 'magnificent fossil!')

     - Lead with a revived Aerodactyl and spoke to the 'Old Man' (2, 5).
 (Result: 'magnificent fossil!')
     - Use 'Cut' on 'AerodactylFossil' (3, 4).
 (Result: "There isn't anything to CUT!")
     - Path at (12, 5) is open after puzzle sequence.
 (Result: Path is blocked by a wall, not the Scientist).